OusStack/FE-Evaluate-a-news-article-with-Natural-Language-Processing/README.md

-# Evaluate a News Article with NLP
+# Evaluate a news article with Natural Language Processing

 A web tool/interface that allows users to run Natural Language Processing (NLP) on articles or blogs found on other websites by interacting with the NLP system of an exciting new api called [Aylien](https://aylien.com/)